 Then beat the heavy whipping cream until it is thick (once peaks begin to form).
 Add in the sweetened condensed milk and vanilla, folding each ingredient into the mix.
 Finally, add in the lemonade powder in small amounts (one quarter packet at a time or less).
-Taste frequently until you reach your desired lemon flavor.
+Taste frequently until you reach your desired flavor.
 Beat until smooth.
-Once properly mixed, add in the food coloring until you reach a lovely lemon color.
+Once properly mixed, add in the food coloring until you reach a lovely light yellow color.

-Can You Make This Lemon Ice Cream in a Bag?
-If you can’t wait for this tasty lemon ice cream (and we can’t blame you!), you might consider making ice cream in a bag.
+Can You Make This Ice Cream in a Bag?
+If you can’t wait for this ice cream (and we can’t blame you!), you might consider making ice cream in a bag.
 This technique will let you enjoy your ice cream in minutes instead of hours.
 You’ll need eight tablespoons of rock salt, about ten cups of ice, several large sealable bags, and a small, sealable container that you can easily pick up and shake.

 First, mix the ingredients as directed (including any mix-ins you’d like), then pour into a sealable bag.
 Then, place this bag inside a second bag.
 Make sure both are closed tightly.
 Next, pour the ice and rock salt into your container, place the bags inside, and then shake vigorously until frozen (approximately five minutes).
 Once done, serve and enjoy!
 If you have leftovers, they can be safely stored in the freezer just like normal ice cream.
 How fun would that be for a hot summer day with kids?